Samal Island Travel Guide: Where to Stay, What to Do, and Sights to See

 Mt.
 Putting Bato stands at 1,345 ft. above sea level.
 It’s a beginner-friendly mountain, and its summit is reachable in two ways; Tayopoc Trail (for first-timers) and Guilon Trail (for expert climbers).
 The scenery of the mountain varies.
 There are grassy parts, while the other parts have lush trees.
 Prepare yourself for a 2-hour hike.

 Swim at Hagimit Falls

-Don’t think what you’ll see in Samal Island is only limited to its beaches because they do have some waterfalls where you can chill and swim like Hagimit Falls.
+Don’t think what you’ll see in Samal Island is only limited to its beaches because they have some waterfalls where you can chill and swim, like Hagimit Falls.
 This glorious beauty features dramatic rock formations and beautiful trees.
 You can ride a jeepney which goes to the area.